Crosschecking Cosmic Distances from DESI BAO and DES SNe: Results

-Our final exercise is to assess the statistical significance of the descending $R_{D_H}$ trend.
-We do this for our most aggressive and most conservative assumptions in Table \ref{tab:LCDM_Planck} and Table \ref{tab:wCDM_verde_large}, respectively.
-The approach is to fit a line $y = m x + c$ with slope $m$ and intercept $c$ to the $R_{D_H}$ constraints on the $y$-axis and $z_{\textrm{eff}}$ on the $x$-axis, while taking into account the difference in errors.
+Figures \ref{fig:RDM_DES} and \ref{fig:RDH_DES} show that $R_{D_M}(z_{\rm eff})$ and $R_{D_H}(z_{\rm eff})$ trace a horizontal and decreasing trend.
+Our final exercise is to assess the statistical significance of the descending $R_{D_H} (z_{\rm eff})$ trend.
+For completeness, we do this for both our Bayesian and frequentist constraints in Table \ref{tab:LCDM_Planck}, where we recall the lessons from the last section that we suspect that a projection/volume effect biases Bayesian results.
+One could alternatively choose the $w$CDM values in Table \ref{tab:wCDM_Planck}, but the constraints are close so the results cannot change.
+The approach is to fit a line $y = m x + c$ with slope $m$ and intercept $c$ to the $R_{D_H} (z_{\rm eff})$ constraints on the $y$-axis and $z_{\textrm{eff}}$ on the $x$-axis, while taking into account the difference in errors.
 We make use of MCMC and define a log-likelihood: